moliver28/research-handbook/content/handbook/engineering/development/ops/package/container-registry.md

 1. There is no person formally on-call (unless otherwise agreed during certain periods, e.g. end of year holidays).
 1. Everyone is responsible for keeping an eye on [#g_container-registry_alerts](https://gitlab.enterprise.slack.com/archives/C046REGL9QD) during their working hours.
-1. When there is an alert(s)/CI notifications:
+1. When there is a new alert/CI notification:
    1. Add an 👀 emoji to the alert to signal it is being looked at.
    1. Click on an alert for details.
 Each alert may contain the following:
       - Runbook - how to deal with the alert.